Stochastic Fokker-Planck PIDE for conditional McKean-Vlasov jump diffusions and applications to optimal control: Examples

 \section{Examples}

-In this section we illustrate our results by solving explicitly some optimal control problems for McKean-Vlasov jump diffusions.
-Related problems (for the Fokker-Planck equation only) have been considered in Bensoussan et al. \cite{BHL}\\
+In this section we illustrate our results by solving explicitly some conditional control problems for McKean-Vlasov jump diffusions.
+For simplicity and without loss of generality, we consider the one dimensional case.